Risks of not completing a Legionella Risk Assessment on time

 Find me on:

-It is a legal requirement to have a Legionellarisk assessment for water systems where there is a duty of care.
-If there is no risk assessment in place, the right time is now!
+It is a legal requirement to have a Legionella risk assessment for water systems where there is a duty of care.
+If there is no risk assessment present the right time to complete one is now!

 Legionella Risk Assessment - what does the guidance say?

-The HSE have removed the two year review frequency, to encourage us to keep our risk assessments relevant, up-to-date and proportional to the risks identified.
+The HSE has removed the two-year assessment frequency, to align with other similar legislative documents.
+This encourages us to keep our risk assessments relevant, up-to-date, and proportionate to the risks identified.

-The British Standard publication BS 8580, defines what a Legionella risk assessment should include.
-It also states that the risk assessment should not be a “one-off exercise” and be a “live document”, this supports the ideals laid out in the ACoP L8.
-It prompts us to act in “anticipation of, rather than in response to changes”.
+The British Standard publication BS 8580-1:2019 describes what a Legionella risk assessment should include.
+It also describes that the risk assessment should not be a “one-off exercise” and be a “live document”, this supports the ideals laid out in the ACoP L8.
+It prompts us to act in “anticipation of, rather than in response to, changes”.

-So all relevant guidance documents are “singing from the same hymn sheet”, Legionella risk assessments should not only be in place, but reviewed regularly, treated as live documents and updated as required; ideally as soon as possible.
+So all relevant guidance documents are “singing from the same hymn sheet”, Legionella risk assessments should not only be in place, but reviewed regularly, treated as live documents, and updated as required.

 A simple way of identifying the need to update your risk assessment is to use the Water Hygiene Centre’s Legionella Risk Assessment Review Tool, which can clearly illustrate how up-to-date your risk assessments are, for each water system or building.